blockwatch-cc/tezos-api/content/timeseries.md

 `multi_delegates` *int64*                    | current number of active delegates with >1 incoming delegations (delegation services)
-`rolls` *int64*                              | current number of rolls `roll_owners` *int64*                        | current number of distinct active delegates with rolls
+`rolls` *int64*                              | current number of rolls `roll_owners` *int64*                        | current number of distinct active delegates with rolls `count` *int*                                | Number of aggregated rows.
+This series does a selection, so count is always equal to 1.

 ## Supply Series